-Name of Committee each committee and the significant issues addressed du Work Done Issues Addressed Executive n/a 44 Audit: Audit Committee (AC) Reviewed and approved for retention the existing AC Charter until the next review in 2015.
-Discussed with internal audit group and external auditor the overall scope and plans for their respective audits, and the results of their examinations and evaluations of PLDT Group's internal controls and overall quality of the PLDT Group's financial reporting.
-Reviewed and approved all audit and non-audit services provided by external auditor to the PLDT Group and the related fees, and concluded that the non-audit fees are not significant to impair their independence.
-Discussed with external auditor the matters required to be discussed by the prevailing applicable Auditing Standard and its independence from the PLDT Group and the PLDT Group's management.
-Received from PLDT Group's Enterprise Risk Management (ERM) Officer periodic status reports on PLDT Group's ERM activities.
-Reviewed and discussed the audited financial statements of the PLDT Group as at and for the year ended December 31, 2013 with the PLDT Group's management, which has the primary responsibility for the financial statements, and with the external auditor responsible for expressing an opinion on the conformity of the PLDT Group's audited financial statements with PFRS.
-Reviewed and discussed with Finance Officers PLDT's unaudited consolidated quarterly financial statements and reports in the first three quarters of 2014.
+Review of ERM Process.
+Reviewed and discussed the audited financial statements of the PLDT Group as at and for the year ended December 31, 2014 with the PLDT Group's management, which has the primary responsibility for the financial statements, and with the external auditor responsible for expressing an opinion on the conformity of the PLDT Group's audited financial statements with PFRS.
+Reviewed and discussed with Finance Officers PLDT's unaudited consolidated quarterly financial statements and reports in the first three quarters of 2015.
 Reviewed SGV's performance and qualifications, including management's recommendation, and on the basis thereof, approved the appointment of SGV as the PLDT Group's external auditor.
 Discussed with the General Counsel and the Head of Regulatory Affairs and Policies Office the matters regarding the Company's compliance with Board policies and applicable laws and regulations.
 Nomination: Governance and Nomination Committee (GNC) Nomination Function: Pre-screened nominee Directors and Independent Directors.
 Submitted to the Board the final list of qualified nominee Directors and Independent Directors for election at the Annual Stockholders' Meeting.
 Reviewed the qualifications of officers and recommended their appointment or reappointment.
 Governance Function: Reviewed corporate governance policies and their implementation.
-Reviewed and approved the corporate governance continuing education and communication program and the corporate Compliance with applicable regulations and conformance with the PLDT CG Manual Continuous improvement of the Company's corporate governance standards governance themes for the annual posters and calendars for the ensuing year.
-Assisted the Board in implementing the Board Assessment, including the performance evaluation of Board Committees and individual Directors. • Reviewed, noted and, as applicable, approved the conflict of interest disclosures and the implementation of the Periodic Conflict of Interest (COI) Disclosure System.
-Reviewed the whistleblowing cases and the handling thereof.
-Received the results of the Governance and Ethics Survey.
-Reviewed and approved the Annual Corporate Governance Report and noted the PSE Corporate Governance Disclosure Report. · Received reports on governance enhancement initiatives in the Company and its subsidiaries.
-Received updates on various proposed CG Reports/Scorecards/Awards, such as the SEC Annual Corporate Governance Report, ASEAN CG Scorecard and PSE Bell Awards.
-Remuneration: • Discussed and approved the pay-out of the 2013 Effectiveness and competitiveness of the Executive Compensation Variable Pay for Officers and Executives.
-Company's compensation strategy and Committee (ECC) • Discussed and approved the 2014 Variable Pay its implementation Targets and the corresponding Variable Pay payout Levels.
-Discussed and approved the proposed new salary structure for Officers and recommended by Management implementation retroactive to January 1, 2014.
-Discussed and approved the 2014 Merit Increase for Officers and Executives. • Discussed and submitted for approval of the Board proposed improvement in the Board Meeting Fee and Committee Meeting Fee.
-Others (specify): • Discussed the status of the PLDT Group's Effectiveness of the PLDT Group's Technology Strategy initiatives to improve the business, operation technology strategy in line with, or in Committee (TSC) and quality of service. support of, the Group's various Discussed the status of and updates on the PLDT businesses; and optimization of the use Group's technology roadmap. of the PLDT Group's technology, Discussed the Technology Group budget for network and IT infrastructure to achieve network, platforms and IT infrastructure for strategic objectives and growth targets
+Reviewed and approved the corporate governance continuing education and communication program and the corporate governance themes for the annual posters and calendars for the ensuing year.
+Assisted the Board in implementing the Board Assessment, including the performance evaluation of Board Committees and individual Directors.
+Reviewed the whistleblowing cases and the implementation of the Periodic Conflict of Interest (COI) Disclosure System.
+Reviewed the results of the Governance and Ethics Survey.
+Reviewed and approved the Annual Corporate Governance Report and noted the PSE Corporate Governance Report.
+Received updates on various proposed CG Reports/Scorecards/Awards, such as the SEC Annual Corporate Governance Report.
+ASEAN CG Scorecard and PSE Bell Awards.
+Compliance with applicable regulations and conformance with the PLDT CG Manual Remuneration: Executive Compensation Committee (ECC) • Approved the payout of the 2012-2014 PLDT Group Long Term Incentive Plan based on 67% of the Target Award Effectiveness and competitiveness of the Company's compensation strategy and its implementation